KRLoyd/holbertonschool-low_level_programming/0x02-functions_nested_loops/README.md

 4-isalpha.c -> Write a function that checks for alphabetic charachter;
 5-sign.c -> Write a function that prints the sign of a number;
 6-abs.c -> Write a function that computes the absolute value of an integer;
+7-print_last_digit.c -> Write a function that prints the last digit of a number;